DaanDeMeyer/reproc/README.md

 - Format your changes with `clang-format` and run `clang-tidy` locally if possible since it will run in CI as well.

-  If `clang-format` is available in CMake's search path, a `format` target is added that can be used to run `clang-format` on all reproc source files.
+  If `clang-format` is available in CMake's search path, a `reproc-format` target is added that can be used to run `clang-format` on all reproc source files.

-  `cmake --build build --target format`
+  `cmake --build build --target reproc-format`

   reproc also supports the `REPROC_RUN_CLANG_TIDY` CMake option to run `clang-tidy` as part of the build.
 This requires `clang-tidy` to be in CMake's search path (PATH is included in CMake's search path).

 - Make sure all tests still pass.
-Tests can be run by executing `cmake --build build --target run-tests` in the root directory of the reproc repository.
+Tests can be run by executing `cmake --build build --target reproc-run-tests` in the root directory of the reproc repository.

   However, this method does not allow passing arguments to the tests executable.
-  If you want more control over which tests are executed you can run the tests executable directly (located at `build/test/tests`).
+  If you want more control over which tests are executed you can run the tests executable directly (located at `build/test/reproc-test`).
 A list of possible options can be found [here](https://github.com/onqtam/doctest/blob/master/doc/markdown/commandline.md).